rundeck/docs/docs/administration/security/sso/azure-sso.md

 ### Azure - Create the Application Secret

-Next, create an application secret (ID & passsword) that will be used in the Rundeck configuration.
+Next, create an application secret (ID & password) that will be used in the Rundeck configuration.
 Note, if you lose the secret value/password, you can delete the existing secret and create a new one.

 ![](~@assets/img/sso-azure-05-secret1.jpg)